egonw/blog/_posts/2012-02-23-cito-citeulike-publishing-innovation.markdown

 ![](/assets/images/culcito1.png)

-To make this advertorial a bit balanced, not all [my wishes](http://chem-bla-ics.blogspot.com/2010/09/list-of-things-i-miss-in-citeulike.html) have been implemented yet, and the next up from my perspective should be Linked Data.
+To make this advertorial a bit balanced, not all [my wishes <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2010/09/17/list-of-things-i-miss-in-citeulike.html) have been implemented yet, and the next up from my perspective should be Linked Data.
 There is some Linked Data embedded as RDFa, but the latter is not turning out to be the killer I had hoped, and regular RDF entry points should be used.